 West Tennessee Psychiatrist Sentenced for Unlawfully Distributing Opioids

-Memphis, TN – A West Tennessee psychiatrist was sentenced today to 48 months followed by three years of supervised release for unlawfully distributing opioids.
+A west Tennessee psychiatrist was sentenced today to 48 months in prison followed by three years of supervised release for unlawfully distributing opioids.

 Richard Farmer, 83, of Memphis, Tennessee, was sentenced by U.S. District Judge Thomas L. Parker.
 Farmer was found guilty by a jury on Feb.
 21, 2020, of three counts of distribution of controlled substances outside the scope of professional practice and without a legitimate medical purpose.